 When to Arrive at Disney’s Hollywood Studios

 There is still no rhyme or reason when it comes to figuring out how long it takes before the virtual queue closes.
 It depends on a number of factors, such as the crowd level or technical difficulties that the ride has experienced.
 Lately, Boarding Groups fill up within the first few seconds (even with an increase in ride capacity), so you should be ready on your phone before the clock strikes the hour.
 Our best tip is to open the app right around 6:58 a.m. (or 12:58 p.m.).
-As soon as you see your clock strike the hour, pull down on the screen to refresh and a blue Join button appear.
+As soon as you see your clock strike the hour, pull down on the screen to refresh and a blue Join button should appear.
 If there is a significant ride delay and less Boarding Groups go through as a result, the second distribution time may have reduced capacity.

 What Is a Boarding Group and How to Join to Ride Star Wars: Rise of the Resistance